hobnobber/cc65sha256/README.md

 cc65sha256
 ==========

-SHA256 command line utility for 6502 basec computers.
+SHA256 command line utility for 6502 based computers.

-Testing to work with Atari 8bit (800XL / 130XE) using SpartaDos and SpartaDOS X (SDX).
+Tested to work with Atari 8bit (800XL / 130XE) using SpartaDos and SpartaDOS X (SDX).
 Not tested but should work with MyDOS.
 Not tested but should work with other 6502 based computers like:
   VIC20